JongWasTaken/easympv/README.md

 #### Linux Installer
 Paste this into a terminal:
 `sh -c "$(curl https://raw.githubusercontent.com/JongWasTaken/easympv-installer/master/installer.sh)"`
+> :warning: Running random commands from the internet can be dangerous, you should always check what exactly you are running.
+Read the source [here](https://raw.githubusercontent.com/JongWasTaken/easympv-installer/master/installer.sh).

 This script should work on Arch and Debian/Ubuntu, though it has not been fully tested yet.
 Please report issues!
 #### Manual (All platforms)
 Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
-Launch mpv once to generate config files (`mpv.conf`, `input.conf`, `easympv.conf`).
+Launch mpv to generate config files (`mpv.conf`, `input.conf`, `easympv.conf`) and follow the on-screen instructions.
-Adjust those to your liking, then launch it again.
-In the future there will be some sort of setup on the first start, this is currently unfinished.

 ## TODOs and Ideas
 #### TODOs
-- First Time Setup!
-I almost forgot about this...
-- More Windows testing: My main rig runs Arch Linux, so any Windows-specific code is usually guessed
 - macOS testing: I need to set up a macOS virtual machine again
 - Write a simple installer for Windows folks (probably .NET again, maybe ill try out NSIS or something like that)
 #### Ideas
-- Remove Discord integration, add a way to optionally install it after the fact (and possibly more, merge with dependency loader?)
+- Add a way to optionally install Discord integration after the fact (and possibly more, merge with dependency loader?)
 - Improve images, add variants up to 8k resolution and make it consistent
 #### All TODO items need to be addressed before I can consider declaring this project stable.